 If a student leaves school before the end of the instructional day, the absence for the time missed will be determined to be excused or unexcused.
-It is required that the parent or designated adult sign the student out unless prior arrangement has been made by the parent/guardian.
-Repeated and/or excessive incidents of leaving school prior to the end of the day or checking in late to school may potentially result in disciplinary action for the student.
-Five (5) accumulated "late to school Check-Ins" or "early Check-Outs" will equate to the student receiving 1 unexcused absence.
+It is required that the parent or designated adult sign the student out unless prior arrangement has been made by the parent.
+Repeated and/or excessive incidents of leaving school prior to the end of the day may be referred for truancy intervention and may potentially result in disciplinary action for the student.

-When a student leaves school through the established procedure at the school due to sickness or injury, death in the family, medical or dental appointment with a note from the physician, school-sponsored activities, court date or other reason that was pre approved by the school Principal, the absence will be excused.
+When a student leaves school through the established procedure at the school due to sickness or injury, death in the family, medical or dental appointment with a note from the physician, school-sponsored activities, court date or other reason that was pre-approved by the school Principal, the absence will be excused.